top of page

 Sprain and strain

 A sprain is a common injury when the ligaments connecting two bones at a joint are stretched beyond their limits or torn.
-Ligaments are the tough bands of tissues that support the joint and keep the bones in proper alignment.
+Ligaments are strong bands of tissue that support the joint and maintain proper alignment of the bones.
 Symptoms of a sprain may include pain, swelling, and difficulty moving the affected joint.
-On the other hand, a strain happens when muscles or tendons are stretched or torn due to overexertion, repetitive movements, or sudden forceful movements.
-Tendons are fibrous tissues that attach muscles to bones and help move joints.
+In contrast, a strain occurs when muscles or tendons are stretched or torn due to overexertion, repetitive movements, or sudden forceful actions.
+Tendons are fibrous tissues that connect muscles to bones and facilitate joint movement.

 Knee injury